swethats2001/SCT_SD_1/README.md

 Simple user interface for input.
 Error handling for invalid units.

 Feel free to reach out if you have any questions or feedback about this repository.
-Connect with me on LinkedIn ![(www.linkedin.com/in/swetha-t-s)]
+Connect with me on LinkedIn! www.linkedin.com/in/swetha-t-s